Islamic State – West Africa Province: History

 By January 2022, ISWAP began to increase its presence in Nigeria's Borno State, occupying villages and setting up markets.
 On 24 January 2022, the small town of Gudumbali was captured, whereupon the insurgents declared it the province's new capital and drove away the local chieftains.
 Gudumbali is of strategic as well as symbolic importance, as it is placed at a well defendable position and was a major Boko Haram stronghold during the latter group's peak in power.
 However, Nigerian troops immediately counter-attacked this time, retaking the settlement, destroying the local ISWAP headquarters, and a nearby night market associated with the group.
 By this point, researchers Rueben Dass and Jasminder Singh argued that ISWAP had become one of IS' most important strongholds.
 In March, IS central command recognized its Greater Sahara branch as an autonomous province, called the "Sahel Province".
 Regardless, ISWAP maintained influence over IS forces in Mali, Burkina Faso, and Niger.

 In the following months, however, Nigeria continued its attacks on ISWAP's leadership, killing more top commanders.
 In June 2022, the Nigerian National Security Council declared that ISWAP was probably responsible for the Owo church attack.
 As of October 2022, ISWAP had absorbed most of the former Boko Haram groups; even one of Shekau's biological sons, known as Abul Musanna, had joined ISWAP as a commander.
 However, some Boko Haram factions continued their resistance, joined by Boko Haram defectors to ISWAP who had rebelled and rejoined their comrades.
 These splinter groups generally avoided fighting ISWAP directly, forcing the IS militants to expend considerable efforts to prevent defections and hunt for Boko Haram loyalists.
 Despite these difficulties, ISWAP had also expanded its operations into central, northwestern, and southwestern Nigeria.
-In the west, it began to compete with a reemerged Ansaru, while organizing anti-government ambushes, terrorist attacks, and assassinations.
+In the west, it began to compete with a reemerged Ansaru, however it sometimes collaborates with Ansaru.
+ISWAP organizes anti-government ambushes, terrorist attacks, and assassinations.
 In December, the group pledged allegiance to the new IS caliph, Abu al-Hussein al-Husseini al-Qurashi.
 Meanwhile, the Battles of Toumbun Allura Kurnawa and Toumbun Gini erupted between ISWAP and Boko Haram.
 By January 2023, these clashes had ended in a substantial Boko Haram victory and the loss of several ISWAP bases at Lake Chad, though heavy fighting continued during the next months.

 From March to June 2023, ISWAP greatly increased the number of small-scale raids in Cameroon's Far North Region, targeting Gassama, Amchide, Fotokol, and Mora among other locations.
 According to researcher Jacob Zenn, these attacks appeared to be mostly operations to gather loot and supplies as well as spread terror among civilians who refused to pay taxes to IS.
 The repeated raids caused "severe economic disruption" in northern Cameroon.

+On 29 January 2026, the Islamic State's Sahel Province and West Africa Province launched a large scale attack on Diori Hamani International Airport in Niamey, Niger.
+The attack resulted in the deaths of twenty IS fighters and the capture of eleven others.